SANDI Solr: Search and Index API with AI-Powered Search

 Production Deployment

-For production environments, SANDI-Solr is designed to be deployed across multiple machines for optimal performance, scalability, and high availability.
+For production environments, SANDI-Solr should be deployed across multiple machines for optimal performance, scalability, and high availability.

 Typical production deployment architecture: